poulok/governance/voting-procedure.md

 # Voting Procedure

-This file contains an overview of our voting procedure.
+This file contains an overview of Hiero's voting procedure.

 For project-based exceptions to any of these procedures and how to request an exception, please refer to the following [Tracker](https://github.com/hiero-ledger/governance/blob/main/project-rules-exceptions.md).